 How do I get started?
-To help facilitate compliance validation, our clients will have access to all of the services required for validating compliance through the PCI compliance partner.
+To help facilitate compliance validation, our clients will have access to all of the services required for validating compliance through the PCI compliance partner portal.
 This is an online compliance portal providing merchants access to the Self-Assessment Questionnaire and Network Vulnerability Scanning.
 It simplifies the compliance process for you by pre-populating answers in the Self Assessment Questionnaire based on some preliminary questions that you will answer about your business.

 MORE QUESTIONS?
 VISIT OUR MERCHANT DATA SECURITY PROGRAM FREQUENTLY ASKED QUESTIONS

 What are the requirements for PCI DSS?

 There are twelve requirements that fall into six categories:

 1. Build and Maintain a Secure Network: Install and maintain a firewall, and use unique, high-security passwords, with special care to replace default passwords.

 2. Protect Cardholder Data: Whenever possible, do not store cardholder data.
 If there is a business need, you must protect this data.
 You must also encrypt any data passed across public networks, including your shopping cart and web-hosting providers.

 3. Maintain a Vulnerability Management Program: Use anti-virus and keep it update.
 Develop and maintain secure operating systems and payment applications.
 Ensure the applications you use are compliant.

 4. Implement Strong Access Control Measures: Access – both electronic and physical access – to cardholder data should be on a “need-to-know” basis.
 Ensure those people with access have a unique ID and password.
 Do not share your login information.